nmstate/nmstate.github.io/devel/api.md

 The dictionary of bond options.
 Please refer to [kernel document for detail][bond-kernel-doc].

+Set to `Bond.OPTIONS_SUBTREE: {}` will revert all bond options back to kernel defaults.

-## `Bond.SLAVES`
+## `Bond.PORT`

 Type: list of string

-The names of bond slave interfaces.
+The names of bond port interfaces.
-This property does not support partial editing, full list of salves is required in desired state.
+This property does not support partial editing, full list of ports is required in desired state.

 # Interface - Open vSwitch(OVS) Bridge